This is Rama (or possibly Lakshmana and more about it later), standing in Tribhanga (with a triple bend).

 The decision to identify this Vigraha is based on probability and personal bias.

 Note: Today is the fourth day since I got this Vigraha.
-The short cycle, postal delivery to this posting, was influenced by the nature of this Vigraha and my keenness to acquire/showcase such an example.
+The short cycle, postal delivery to this posting, was influenced by the nature of this Vigraha and my keenness to acquire/showcase such examples.